austinxn/Fun-Papers/README.md

 # Interesting Papers
-Reproduced models and/or results from interesting papers
+Using AI to learn new languages and cool science.
+Reproduced models and/or results from interesting papers.